Comingle/OSSex/slate/index.md

 float OSSex::getPowerScaleFactor();
 ```

 Returns the current power scaling factor.
-See also the <a href="/#modifying-running-patterns">Modifying Running Patterns</a> section.
+See also the <a href="#modifying-running-patterns">Modifying Running Patterns</a> section.

 ## `setPowerScaleStep`